Teachappy founder - Adrian Bethune

 Deputy Chair of the strategic board of the 'Well Schools Movement', a Youth Sports Trust initiative.

-Advisor for Cambridge University's research projects into mental health in schools
+Advisor for Cambridge University's research projects into mental health in schools.

 Dad to two young boys!

-In 2018 I wrote, Wellbeing in the Primary Classroom – A Practical Guide to Teaching Happiness and I'm thrilled to be the co-author of A Little Guide To Teacher Wellbeing and Self-Care which is out in October 2020.
+In 2018 I wrote, Wellbeing in the Primary Classroom – A Practical Guide to Teaching Happiness and I'm thrilled to be the co-author of A Little Guide To Teacher Wellbeing and Self-Care which came out in October 2020.

 Please check out my debut animation 'Can school make you happier?' which sums up my whole philosophy of education in 3 minutes!